Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values

 \subsection{Breathe In: Adding Centroids Based on High Error}

-In order to minimize the SSE and without any specific information on the underlying data distribution a long-known strategy \citep{Fritzke93, Fritzke95} is to insert new centroids close to centroids generating a large SSE in quantizing their Voronoi set.
-Let us denote with $d(x,\mc)$ the \emph{quantization error} made for data point $x$ using the codebook $\mc$, i.e.,\ the squared distance between $x$ and the nearest centroid in $\mc$:
+An established strategy \citep{Fritzke93, Fritzke95} for minimizing error, regardless of the underlying data distribution, involves adding new centroids near those generating significant errors in quantizing their Voronoi sets.
+Let us denote with $d(x,\mc)$ the \emph{quantization error} made for data point $x$ using the codebook $\mc$, i.e.,\ the squared distance between $x$ and the nearest centroid in $\mc$, defined as